The Top 8 Tourist Destinations in China: A Journey Through History, Culture, and Natural Wonders.

 Location: Beijing is close to Northern China.

-Highlight: Spanning over 13,000 kilometers, the Great Wall is one of the most famous buildings in the whole globe.
-The parts that are most often visited include Jinshanling, Mutianyu, and Badaling.
+Highlight: The Great Wall is one of the most famous structure in the whole world, stretching over 13,000 kilometers long The most-visited sections are Jinshanling, Mutianyu and Badaling.

 Tourist Destinations in China